-I am an Assistant Professor in International Studies at Centro de Investigación y Docencia Económicas (CIDE) in Mexico City.
-I hold a PhD in political science from the University of Notre Dame, where I was also a PhD fellow at the Kellogg Institute for International Studies.
-My research, focusing on conflict termination, security sector reform, and criminal violence, has been published in the Journal of Peace Research.
+I am Assistant Professor in the School of Politics and International Relations and a Fellow with the Geary Institute for Public Policy at University College Dublin.
+I am also a Research Affiliate with the Violence and Transitional Justice Lab at the University of Notre Dame.
+I was previously Assistant Professor in the Division of International Studies at Centro de Investigación y Docencia Económicas (CIDE) in Mexico City, and a Fellow of the Mexican National Council of Science and Technology (CONACYT) I hold a PhD in political science from the University of Notre Dame, where I was also a PhD fellow at the Kellogg Institute for International Studies.
+My research, focusing on transitional justice, police and criminal violence, and multi-method research design has been published in the Journal of Peace Research, Sociological Methods & Research, Studies in Comparative International Development, the Journal of Urban Affairs, and Qualitative & Mixed Methods Research.

-I am currently involved in two major lines of research related to these topics.
-In my book project, I explore the conditions under which police reform contributes to the respect of human rights and crime reduction in post-conflict societies.
+I am currently involved in two interrelated lines of research connected to these topics.
+I explore the conditions under which police reform contributes to (or hinders) the respect of human rights and organized criminal violence in post-conflict and democratic societies.
 In a series of articles I explore a variety of determinants of police violence.
-A recent project combining interviews and survey experiments explores the determinants of public opinion support for iron fist security policies.
-This research is funded by a grant from the Uruguayan Agency for Research and Innovation and the Uruguayan Ministry of Interior.
-In a separate collaborative project I seek to understand how transitional justice mechanisms can break cycles of impunity during democratic transitions.
+In a separate collaborative project I seek to understand how transitional justice mechanisms can break cycles of impunity during democratic transitions and reduce criminal violence post-transition.
+Relatedly, I conduct research on the determinants of organized criminal behavior.
+Within this line of research, I focus on the role of the security apparatus in increasing or decreasing violent criminal responses, as well as other criminal behavior such as market capture.

 I hold a Master's degree in Peace Studies from the Kroc Institute for International Peace Studies at the University of Notre Dame and a Bachelor's Degree in Political Science from the Universidad de la República in my home country of Uruguay.
 Prior to graduate studies I served as a specialist for the United Nations in Uruguay.